 Sanity testing – It is regarded as an extremely specific way of testing; it mainly focuses on testing a specific function within the application to check if it runs properly with no bugs or defects.

 Integration testing – This type of testing will determine if components within the system that are intended to integrate are functioning correctly in one singularity.

-Localization testing – A technique in which tests are preformed to check if the application can cope and be suitable with local changes i.e., language, region, time zone. etc.
+Localization testing – A technique in which tests are performed to check if the application can cope and be suitable with local changes i.e., language, region, time zone. etc.

-Regression testing – A testing method that proceeds any changes occurred to the system’s internal code; to make sure no new bugs arise as a result of the modification.
+Regression testing – A testing method that proceeds any changes that occur to the system’s internal code to make sure no new bugs arise as a result of the modification.
 It also checks to see if the entire system is working fine with the novel changes.

-User Acceptance Testing (UAT) – This testing method is used to make sure that the application meets user’s standards.
-Under certain set of criteria, UAT sessions are carried out before the official launch/release date, to make sure that the applications hold their ground within a real environment and guarantees “user’s acceptance.”
+User Acceptance Testing (UAT) – This testing method is used to make sure that the application meets the user’s standards.
+Under a certain set of criteria, UAT sessions are carried out before the official launch/release date, to make sure that the applications hold their ground within a real environment and guarantee “user’s acceptance.”